droppedasbaby/godash/README.md

 ## To-Do:

 Only functions that are themselves written and are unit tested are marked as done unless they are one-liners.
+Function that do not have tests are marked with a `-` instead of a `x`.

 - [x] Conditions